 Published:

-Anyone who accepts customer funds as a Swiss marketplace into its own platform account – even only temporarily – may be holding public deposits within the meaning of the Banking Act (BankG).
-From this point on, the licensing obligations of the Swiss Financial Market Supervisory Authority (FINMA) and the due diligence obligations of the Anti-Money Laundering Act (AMLA) apply.
-The regulatorily safest alternative for SMEs is a split payment model via a licensed Payment Service Provider (PSP), in which the customer funds never touch the marketplace.
+Anyone who, as a Swiss marketplace, accepts customer funds into their own platform account - even if only temporarily - may be holding public deposits within the meaning of the Banking Act (BankA).
+From this point on, the licensing requirements of the Swiss Financial Market Supervisory Authority (FINMA) and the due diligence obligations of the Anti-Money Laundering Act (AMLA) apply.
+The regulatory safest alternative for SMEs is a split payment model via a licensed Payment Service Provider (PSP), where the customer funds never touch the marketplace.

 1. What is a platform account?

-A platform account is a bank account opened in the name of the marketplace operator and into which payments from buyers are received before they are forwarded to the actual sellers.
+Under a platform account, one understands a bank account that is held in the name of the marketplace operator and into which payments from buyers are received before they are forwarded to the actual sellers.
 The marketplace collects the funds, deducts its commission, and transfers the remainder periodically to the individual merchants.

-This model is operationally simple: one bank connection, one settlement.
-But this very simplicity makes it problematic from a regulatory point of view.
-Because as soon as customer funds – even for only a few hours – are held on an account that does not belong to the final payee, a legal responsibility towards those funds arises.
+This model is operationally simple: a single bank connection, a single settlement.
+However, it is precisely this simplicity that makes it problematic from a regulatory perspective.
+Because as soon as customer funds - even if only for hours - lie in an account that does not belong to the final payment recipient, a legal responsibility towards these funds arises.

 Swiss law has a precise term for this: public deposits.
-And accepting them is generally only permitted with authorisation under Art.
+And accepting them is, according to Art.
 1 para.
-2 BankG.
+2 BankA, generally only permitted with a license.

-2. Why "holding funds briefly" is not automatically unproblematic
+2. Why "keeping it short" is not automatically unproblematic

-Many platform operators argue that they only store customer funds for a few days and therefore are not regulated.
-This assumption is too narrow.
+Many marketplace operators argue that they only temporarily store customer funds for a few days and are therefore not regulated.
+This assumption falls short.

 The 60-day exception and its limits

-The Banking Ordinance (BankV) provides an exception in Art.
+The Banking Ordinance (BankO) provides for an exception in Art.
 5 para.
-3 lit. c BankV: credit balances on customer accounts that serve solely to process customer transactions are not deemed deposits – provided that no interest is paid on them and the processing period of 60 days is not exceeded.
+3 lit. c BankO: credit balances on customer accounts that serve solely for the settlement of customer transactions are not deemed to be deposits - provided that no interest is paid on them and the settlement period of 60 days is not exceeded.

-This exception sounds suitable, but it must be interpreted narrowly.
-It requires that the funds serve exclusively for processing – not for interim financing, not as security, not as the marketplace's operating cash flow.
-As soon as the marketplace uses the funds even partly for its own purposes or regularly makes full use of the 60-day period, the exception no longer applies.
+This exception sounds suitable, but is to be interpreted narrowly.
+It assumes that the funds serve exclusively for settlement - not for intermediate financing, not as collateral, not as operational cash flow of the marketplace.
+As soon as the marketplace uses the funds even partially for its own purposes or the 60-day limit is regularly stretched to its limit, the exception no longer applies.

-In addition, the question of commercial activity applies: as soon as a marketplace regularly and systematically accepts third-party funds, it acts on a commercial basis within the meaning of the BankG.
-The FINMA Circular 2008/3 "Public Deposits at Non-banks" specifies the criteria.
-The threshold for commercial activity is lower than many SMEs assume: it is generally already reached from 20 depositors or public advertising for the acceptance of funds.
+In addition, the question of commercialism comes into play: as soon as a marketplace regularly and systematically accepts third-party funds, it acts on a commercial basis within the meaning of the BankA.
+The FINMA Circular 2008/3 "Public deposits with non-banks" specifies the criteria.
+The threshold for commercialism is lower than many SMEs suspect: it is usually reached from just 20 depositors or public advertising for the acceptance of funds.

 3. Technical payment flow vs. legal money flow

-In practice, the technical and legal payment flows often differ fundamentally – and that is exactly where regulatory risks arise.
+In practice, the technical and legal payment flows often differ fundamentally - and this is precisely where regulatory risks arise.

 Technical flow

-In the technical flow, the question is how data and payment instructions move between systems: the buyer enters their payment data, the payment API processes the transaction, and settlement is made to a defined target account.
+In the technical flow, it is about how data and payment instructions flow between systems: the buyer enters their payment data, the payment API processes the transaction, and the settlement is made to a defined destination account.
 Technically, this process can be designed in any way.

 Legal money flow

-The legal money flow, by contrast, asks: who has legal control over the funds at what point in time?
-If the money first lands in the marketplace's account, the marketplace – regardless of what its terms and conditions say – has actual control.
-In theory, it could use the funds differently.
-And it is exactly this control that triggers regulatory obligations.
+The legal money flow, on the other hand, asks: who has legal power of disposal over the funds at what point in time?
+If the money first lands in the account of the marketplace, the marketplace - regardless of what its T&Cs say - has actual power of disposal.
+It could theoretically use the funds differently.
+And it is precisely this power of disposal that triggers regulatory obligations.

-A concrete example: a marketplace for craft services collects CHF 5,000 from the customer.
+A concrete example: a marketplace for craftsman services collects CHF 5'000 from the customer.
 Technically, everything runs via an API.
-But the money sits for 14 days in the marketplace's company account before the craftsman is paid out.
-During those 14 days, the marketplace holds third-party funds – with all regulatory consequences.
+But the money lies in the marketplace's corporate account for 14 days before the construction worker is paid out.
+During these 14 days, the marketplace holds third-party funds - with all regulatory consequences.

-4. What are public deposits – and what is the FinTech licence?
+4. What are public deposits - and what is the FinTech license?

-Public deposits means, in Swiss law, funds received from an unspecified number of persons.
+Public deposits mean in Swiss law: funds accepted from an indefinite number of persons.
 Art.
 1 para.
-2 BankG prohibits the commercial acceptance of public deposits without a banking licence.
-The term covers all liabilities towards customers – regardless of whether they are described as "credit balances", "wallet" or "trust account".
+2 BankA prohibits the commercial acceptance of public deposits without a banking license.
+The term covers all liabilities to customers - regardless of whether they are referred to as "credit", "wallet" or "trust account".

-Since 2019, the FinTech licence under Art.
-1b BankG has existed.
+Since 2019, the FinTech license under Art.
+1b BankA has existed.
 It allows the commercial acceptance of public deposits up to a maximum of CHF 100 million, provided that these are neither invested nor interest-bearing.
-Institutions with a FinTech licence are subject to direct FINMA supervision, must be organised as a public limited company, partnership limited by shares or limited liability company, and must have their registered office in Switzerland.
-The minimum capital is CHF 300,000 or 3% of the deposits received.
+Institutions with a FinTech license are subject to direct FINMA supervision, must be organised as a public limited company, partnership limited by shares or limited liability company, and have their registered office in Switzerland.
+The minimum capital is CHF 300'000 or 3% of the accepted deposits.

-The FinTech licence was created to enable innovative business models to access a regulated market below a full banking licence.
-For a marketplace operator that merely wants to process payments between buyers and sellers, however, it is in most cases a disproportionately high effort.
+The FinTech license was created to give innovative business models regulated market access below a full banking license.
+For a marketplace operator who merely wants to process payments between buyers and sellers, however, it is in most cases a disproportionately high effort.

 The sandbox exception

-For very small volumes, there is the so-called sandbox exception (Art.
+For very small volumes, the so-called sandbox exception (Art.
 6 para.
-2 BankV): anyone who accepts public deposits totalling no more than CHF 1 million, neither invests them nor pays interest on them, and informs the depositors in writing that there is no FINMA supervision and no deposit protection, does not act on a commercial basis and does not need authorisation.
+2 BankO) exists: anyone who accepts public deposits of no more than CHF 1 million in total, does not invest or pay interest on them, and informs depositors in writing that there is no FINMA supervision and no deposit insurance, does not act commercially and does not require a license.
 However, this threshold is quickly exceeded for most marketplaces with relevant transaction volumes.

 Sandbox | CHF 1 million | None | No FINMA supervision | Low |

-5. Why SMEs usually do not want their own licence
+5. Why SMEs usually do not want their own license

-For most Swiss SMEs that operate a marketplace, their own FinTech licence or even a banking licence is neither realistic nor sensible.
-The reasons are varied:
+For most Swiss SMEs that operate a marketplace, having their own FinTech license or even a banking license is neither realistic nor sensible.
+The reasons are manifold:

-Costs: Just the minimum capital for a FinTech licence is CHF 300,000.
-In addition, there are costs for the authorisation process (FINMA fees, external advisors, audit firm), ongoing supervision costs and the set-up of a compliance organisation.
-Realistic total costs for the first year are between CHF 500,000 and over CHF 1 million.
+Costs: The minimum capital for a FinTech license alone is CHF 300'000.
+Added to this are costs for the licensing process (FINMA fees, external consultants, audit firm), ongoing supervisory costs, and setting up a compliance organisation.
+Realistic total costs for the first year are between CHF 500'000 and over CHF 1 million.

-Time: The FINMA authorisation process usually takes six to twelve months.
+Time required: The licensing process at FINMA usually takes six to twelve months.
 During this time, the marketplace cannot operate as planned.

-Ongoing obligations: A licensed institution must operate an internal control system (ICS), appoint an audit firm, report regularly to FINMA and maintain risk management – requirements that are hardly manageable for a team of five to ten people.
+Ongoing obligations: A licensed institution must operate an internal control system (ICS), mandate an audit firm, report regularly to FINMA, and maintain risk management - requirements that are hardly manageable for a team of five to ten people.

-AMLA subjection: In addition to the licence, accepting third-party funds usually results in subjection to the Anti-Money Laundering Act (AMLA).
-Anyone who provides payment services on a professional basis is considered a financial intermediary under Art.
+AMLA subjection: In addition to the license, accepting third-party funds usually triggers subjection to the Anti-Money Laundering Act (AMLA).
+Anyone who provides payment services on a professional basis is deemed to be a financial intermediary according to Art.
 2 para.
 3 AMLA and must join a self-regulatory organisation (SRO).
-An SRO membership costs at VQF, for example, around CHF 2,000 admission fee plus ongoing annual fees and audit costs.
+SRO membership at VQF, for example, costs around CHF 2'000 admission fee plus ongoing annual fees and auditing costs.
 The due diligence obligations (KYC, documentation, reporting obligations to MROS) mean additional operational effort.

-The key point: a marketplace operator wants to enable transactions between buyers and sellers and earn a commission for it.
+The central point: a marketplace operator wants to enable transactions between buyers and sellers and earn a commission in return.
 Nobody should have to build a quasi-bank for that.

-The regulatorily safest solution for Swiss marketplaces is a split payment model via a licensed Payment Service Provider (PSP).
-With split payment, the buyer's payment is split directly by the PSP: the platform commission goes to the marketplace's account, the remaining amount flows directly to the seller.
+The regulatory safest solution for Swiss marketplaces is a split payment model via a licensed Payment Service Provider (PSP).
+With split payment, the buyer's payment is split directly at the PSP: the platform commission goes to the marketplace's account, while the residual amount flows directly to the seller.
 The marketplace never touches the customer funds at any point.

 How does split payment work in practice?

 An example: on a marketplace for regional products, a customer orders goods for CHF 150.
-The marketplace charges 10% commission.
+The marketplace charges a 10% commission.
 At checkout, the customer pays via the PSP.
 The PSP splits the payment automatically: CHF 15 go to the marketplace (commission), CHF 135 go directly to the merchant.
-The money never flows through a marketplace account.
+The money never flows through an account of the marketplace.

 Regulatory classification

-Because the marketplace does not accept customer funds, the authorisation requirement under the BankG usually no longer applies.
-An AMLA subjection is also typically not given in a properly structured model, as the marketplace does not act as a financial intermediary.
-The compliance burden lies with the PSP, which is regulated in its own right and takes over the KYC obligations for the sub-merchants.
+Since the marketplace does not accept customer funds, the licensing requirement under BankA is usually waived.
+An AMLA subjection is also typically not given with clean structuring, since the marketplace does not act as a financial intermediary.
+The compliance burden lies with the PSP, which is itself regulated and takes over the KYC obligations for the sub-merchants.

 Criterion | Platform account | Split payment via PSP |